 GorillaStack has worked with many organizations like PennyMac where the early focus is on growth and product development because this is what drives their business.
 Resource management and cloud cost optimization, particularly for non-production resources are typically addressed later.
 Earlier this year, the PennyMac team took on the challenge of reigning in non-production resource sprawl.

 They identified aged and abandoned resources like detached volumes and aged snapshots that could be culled.
 They also identified workloads that were not in use out of office hours and sought a way to automate their shutdown.

 Whilst they had the inhouse expertise to address this problem by writing their own code or stitching together native AWS tools, they were looking for an all-in-one, managed SaaS solution.

 PennyMac and GorillaStack started working together in January of 2018.
 The main use cases are turning off EC2, RDS and ASG non- production resources out of hours, cleanup of detached volumes and a full snapshot lifecycle.

 In addition, rather than automatically turn all resources on before the developers return to work in the morning they have integrated with the platform’s SNS Topic inbound trigger to allow the developer to self-serve; i.e. turn on all of their resources when they need them.

 This conserves resources even further and is a nice “one button to push” solution rather than turning on individual resources in the AWS console.

-Given PennyMac is in the Financial Services industry, their Finance team needs to know that cloud costs are optimised and governed.
+Given PennyMac is in the Financial Services industry, their Finance team needs to know that cloud costs are optimized and governed.

-The GorillaStack Rules Engine is generating material savings by optimising resource runtime and cleanup which makes for a very positive relationship between IT and Finance.
+The GorillaStack Rules Engine is generating material savings by optimizing resource runtime and cleanup which makes for a very positive relationship between IT and Finance.

 Data collected from an eight month period in 2018 starting with the platform going live in their environment showed a net savings of 36% for the cloud accounts attached to GorillaStack.